DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Updated the EPKL compiler to Ahk2Exe from AHK v1.1.27.07.
 Later versions are currently not fully compatible with EPKL source, causing trouble with AltGr.
 	- A `##` state entry now sends the key's VK## Blind.
 Good for, e.g., `Win+<number>` which doesn't work otherwise.
 Warning: Output will depend on your OS layout.
 		- In particular, if you run a self-made MSKLC layout underneath in which letter and/or `OEM_` VK codes are wrong, the result will be odd.
 		- Added a `BaseLayout_Cmk-eD-NoVK.ini` file with only direct state mappings.
-If the VK mappings cause you any trouble, point your `layout.ini` to this one.
+If the VK mappings cause you any trouble, point your `Layout.ini` to this one.
 		- Cut back on VK ## letter mappings in `BaseLayout_Cmk-eD.ini` again, as these cause some chained dead key outputs like ự and ậ to be preceded by an unwanted space.
 	- Added DK images for ANS AWide and CAWS, in addition to the existing vanilla and CAW.
 For ISO, we already have Angle, AWide, CAW and CAWS.
 	- Reworked the `@` layout codes.
 ErgoMod/`@E` is now HardMod/`@H`, as Curl/DH and Sym are also ergonomic mods.
 MainLay is now `@L` and the ergo mod ensemble `@E`.